-Report the number of HCA miles for both Onshore and Offshore transmission pipe.
-Do not include pipelines or portions of pipelines that are not in an HCA but which are included in an IM Program as a result of Alternative MAOP under 192.620 or a PHMSA directive such as Corrective Action Order, Compliance Order, or Special Permit.
+Report the number of HCA miles, §192.710 miles, Class Location 3 or 4 miles that are neither in HCA nor in §192.710, and Class Location 1 or 2 miles that are neither in HCA nor in §192.710 for both Onshore and Offshore transmission pipe.
+For HCA miles, do not include pipelines or portions of pipelines that are not in an HCA but which are included in an IM Program as a result of Alternative MAOP under 192.620 or a PHMSA directive such as Corrective Action Order, Compliance Order, or Special Permit.

-HCA Mile data entered in this Part will be summarized in Part B and affects the ability to enter data in Parts F and G.
+Mile data entered in this Part will be summarized in Part B and affects the ability to enter data in Parts F and G. HCA miles entered here must be consistent with HCA miles entered in Parts Q, R, and T.